stjepano/filestore/README.md

 An effort has been made to prevent file access outside of but I can not give full guarantee.
 This is accomplished by validating _bucket-name_ and _file-name_ in each request, only certain patterns are allowed which should prevent potential attacks.

+At the moment there is no any kind of security integration (OAuth, spring security, ...) this is planned for the future.

+### Actuator

+Spring actuator is available at /mngmnt path.

+At the moment only /mgmnt/health and /mgmnt/info are accessible from outside.